apigee/IgniteEngine-iOS/README.md

 - Support for multiple ongoing projects running off the same framework
 - ~~swap "enabled: false" to "disabled: true" (industry standard)~~
 - ~~update self in actions to target just "self" instead of having to use [[self._id]]~~-
+- Ability to get x,y coordinates and width/height of control
+- https://github.com/jaredsinclair/JSSlidingViewController and other awesome Jared Sinclair stuff here: https://github.com/jaredsinclair and in particular this: https://github.com/jaredsinclair/JTSSemanticReload

 ####Documentation: